 Students will gain a fundamental understanding of vibration in mechanical systems.
 Topics include free vibration of mechanical systems, damping, forced harmonic vibration, support motion, vibration isolation, systems with multiple degrees of freedom, normal modes, free and forced vibrations, vibration absorbers, application of matrix methods, numerical techniques and computer applications.
 Demonstrations and practical exercises will be used throughout the course.
+Open only to B.E. students or by permission of department chair.

 Prerequisites: ENGR 244, MATH 212.
 [Fall]